krishnaraj28/FastApi/README.md

-# FastAPI CRUD Webpage with Frontend
+# FastAPI Webpage with CRUD Operations

 This is a **simple CRUD application** built using **FastAPI** (backend) and **HTML/CSS/JavaScript** (frontend).
 It allows users to **Create, Read, Update, and Delete (CRUD) items** via a web interface.